 According to the National Institute on Alcohol Abuse and Alcoholism, eating disorders and substance abuse disorders frequently co-occur.
 And, a 2003 report from CASA Columbia stated that “anorexia nervosa and bulimia nervosa were the eating disorders most commonly linked to substance abuse.”

 To prevent weight gain, “drunkorexics” often restrict their eating during the day to compensate for the calories in the alcoholic drinks they consume later.
 But since alcohol has no nutritional value, they can easily become malnourished along with all of the health and social risks of alcohol abuse and alcoholism.

-A malnourished person who drinks alcohol is putting herself into serious danger.
+A malnourished person who drinks alcohol is putting herself in serious danger.
 The ethanol in the drink—the substance that causes the high—enters the bloodstream much faster than if it’s taken with food or on a full stomach.

-Drinking on an empty stomach increases the risk of alcohol poisoning, blackouts, memory loss, illness, and alcohol-related injuries, and even alcohol-related brain damage.
+Drinking on an empty stomach increases the risk of alcohol poisoning, blackouts, memory loss, illness, alcohol-related injuries, and even alcohol-related brain damage.